dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_to_mesh.rst

    If a profile curve is provided, it will be extruded along all splines.
    Otherwise the generated mesh will just be a chain of edges.

+Fill Caps
+   If the profile spline is cyclic, fill the ends of the generated mesh with N-gons.

 Properties
 ==========